Top 14 Best Boxing Anime of all Time (Updated 2025)

 14. Ganbare Genki

-To conclude our list we have Ganbare Genki, a classic example of childhood sports drama.
-Ever since watching his father compete, young Genki Horiguchi dreams of becoming a professional boxer himself one day.
-But with his mother dead and father disabled from boxing injuries, Genki must take on adulthood responsibilities and part-time work early to stay afloat as the man of the house.
-Still, Genki holds onto hope, continuing his boxing training whenever possible.
+To end our list, we have Ganbare Genki, a classic childhood sports drama.
+Young Genki Horiguchi dreams of becoming a professional boxer after watching his father compete.
+With his mother dead and his father hurt from boxing injuries, Genki has to take on adult responsibilities and part-time jobs early to support his family.
+He still holds on to hope and continues his boxing training whenever he can.

-As one of Japan’s most beloved sports manga from the late 70s, Ganbare Genki movingly captures universal themes of grief, resilience, and somehow smiling through hardship as Genki fights to support his family and chase his dreams.
-For a poignant slice-of-life boxing tale wrapped in nostalgia, look no further than this stalwart series.
+Ganbare Genki is one of Japan's most loved sports manga from the late 70s.
+It shows themes of grief, resilience, and smiling through hardships.
+Genki fights to support his family and chase his dreams.
+For a touching slice-of-life boxing story full of nostalgia, this series is perfect.

 Final Thoughts on Anime About Boxing

-And there you have it - 14 must-see anime capturing all things boxing, from nonstop action to heartfelt drama.
-Which will be your first match?
+And there you have it - 14 must-see boxing anime with nonstop action and heartfelt drama.
+Which one will you watch first?

-Now you’ve got the knowledge to step into the ring of boxing fandom.
-Time to lace up your gloves, hit that training montage, and watch an exhilarating fight!
-These series knock it out of the park capturing the blood, sweat and tears that go into this dangerous, passionate sport.
-You’ll cheer louder with every flame-fisted uppercut.
+Now you know more about boxing anime.
+It's time to lace up your gloves, watch a training montage, and enjoy an exciting fight!
+These series capture the blood, sweat, and tears of this passionate sport.
+You will cheer louder with every powerful punch.